-At the Academy, we work very hard to support all our pupils including those with Special Educational Needs and Disabilities (SEND).
+At The Wells Academy, we work very hard to support all our pupils including those with Special Educational Needs and Disabilities (SEND).
 We work closely with our partner primary schools to ensure we have a thorough understanding of the individual needs of our pupils on entry.

-Once at the Academy, we provide a range of strategies including:
+Once at The Wells Academy, we provide a range of strategies including:

-- individual support through the classroom or through withdrawal
+- support through the classroom or through withdrawal

 - a curriculum catering for each child's needs